Maryam-Sayadi/bioinformatics-workbook/introduction/fastqquality-score-encoding.md

 Upon completion of this section on fastq quality scores the learner will understand the following:

--   ASSCI character encodings are used to represent quality scores
+-   ASCII character encodings are used to represent quality scores
 -   These numbers are converted to values between -5 and 41 to represent quality score depending on the encoding method